sst/guide/_chapters/setup-the-serverless-framework.md

 ### Install Node.js packages

-The starter project relies on a few dependecies that are listed in the `package.json`.
+The starter project relies on a few dependencies that are listed in the `package.json`.

 <img class="code-marker" src="/assets/s.png" />At the root of the project, run.